gh-mentor/zimperium-051525/work/ex3-pipeline/doc.md

 ### Project Setup Instructions

 1. **Create the Project Structure**:
    - `CMakeLists.txt`: Defines the build system and dependencies.
+Place this file in the root directory of the project.
    - `src/main.cpp`: Initializes the pipeline and manages threads.
    - `src/pipeline.hpp` and `src/pipeline.cpp`: Implements the overall pipeline structure and flow.
    - `src/generator.hpp` and `src/generator.cpp`: Implements the generator stage.